 Clean Eating Does Not Include Consuming Pesticides

-Even if you can’t afford to buy all your fruits and veggies organic you may want to know which ones have the highest and/or the least amount of pesticide residues so you prioritize which you prefer to buy Organic and which may “ok” to buy non-organic.
+Even if you can’t afford to buy all your fruits and veggies organic you may want to know which ones have the highest and/or the least amount of pesticide residues so you can prioritize which you prefer to buy organic and which may “ok” to buy non-organic.

 Here is a list as of 2020 according to Environmental Working Group, www.ewg.org and Food News, www.foodnews.org